msp1974/wiserHeatAPIv2/README.md

 - Amend json data sent when creating or assigning schedules
 - Add schedule_level_type_id property
 - Amend schedule_type to be Level for all level schedules
+- Add system.opentherm property class - Issue #15
+- Amend system.opentherm_connection status to be system.opentherm.connection_status
+- Fix error if device does not report RSSI